May 2012 - Tuscany, 12-night Med Cruise, and Rome

 Day 4 - Tuscan Hill Towns Photo (5/13/2009, Sunday):

-For dinner we went to La Taverna Di Cecco (listed on Rick's Italy book, and also recommended by Andrea) for a very enjoyable Mothers' Day dinner.
+For dinner we went to La Taverna Di Cecco (listed in Rick's Italy book, and also recommended by Andrea) for a very enjoyable Mothers' Day dinner.
 Mei-Ching had Osso Buco (veal shank braised with vegetables); Vincent had chicken sautιed with mushroom in white wine sauce, which was superb.
 A glass of prosecco was complimentary from the restaurant.
-Dinner bill came to 41.
+The dinner bill came to 41.
 What we saw and ate today combined really made today a highlight of our entire 21-day trip.